 On our original equipment market (OEM), we work with our customers at every stage of the product development and production program.
-In dealing with OEM customers, we employ a service differentiation strategy that focuses on the issues that are most important to the buyers such as product features and designs; materials and construction specifications and costing and pricing targets; and production scheduling and quality control requirements.
+In dealing with OEM customers, we employ a service differentiation strategy that focuses on the issues that are most important to the buyers such as product features and designs; materials construction and specifications; costing and pricing targets; production scheduling and quality control requirements.

-Excellent Customers Services
+b) Excellent Customer Services

-Customers' service is an integral part of our product offering.
-Our customers service begins on first contacts with potential customers and continues thereon with products review, selection and development; order negotiation and production programme co-ordination; customers' quality control, warehousing, shipment co-ordination and delivery; up to trade credits and post delivery services, including warranties and replacements.
+Customer services are an integral part of our product offering.
+Our customers service begins on first contacts with potential customers and continues thereon with products review; selection and development; order negotiation and production programme co-ordination; customers' quality control, warehousing, shipment co-ordination and delivery; trade credits and post delivery services, including warranties and replacements.
 Our emphasis is on long-term partnership with customers who are committed to sustainable business relationships.